dobbyasas/pantheon/README.md

 # Pantheon

 Pantheon is a small, privacy-preserving Safari content blocker for macOS.
-It blocks common advertising networks on every site and applies extra request, popup, and cosmetic rules on Pornhub.
+It blocks common advertising networks on every site and applies extra request, popup, and cosmetic rules.

 The extension uses Safari's native content-blocking engine.
 It cannot read browser history, page contents, passwords, or browsing activity.